Table of Contents

 The Three-Day Disaster Which Made History

 However, the warnings came true in May 2022.
 On May 7, large investors started selling their UST coins, pushing the price below one dollar.
-This triggered the automatic system meant to fix the problem.
+This triggered the automatic system that was supposed to be the solution to the problem.

-The computer program started creating huge amounts of LUNA coins to bring UST back to one dollar.
-But instead of fixing anything, this made everything worse.
-The flood of new LUNA coins made each one worth less and less.
+The software started generating huge amounts of LUNA coins to get UST back to its one-dollar peg.
+But this made everything worse.
+The huge amounts of new LUNA coins made each one more worthless.

-As LUNA’s price fell, it became harder to support UST’s value.
-More people panicked and sold their coins.
+As LUNA’s price fell, it became difficult to support UST’s price.
+People panicked and sold their USTs.
 The system created even more LUNA coins, making the problem worse.
 Within three days, both coins lost almost all their value.

 LUNA, worth $80 just weeks before, became practically worthless.
 UST, supposed to be as stable as the dollar, traded for just pennies.